replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/01-specifying-the-cluster/assignment.md

 With the three files we have, we can now release Slackernwes Kubernetes appliance.
 We're going to use the `replicated` command-line tool for to create the release.
-The first thing we'll do is set some environment variables to let the command know who we are what application we're working with.
+The first thing we'll do is set some environment variables to let the command know who we are and what application we're working with.
 Use the "Shell" tab to set these variables:

 ```